adityapradhan202/Data-Cleaning-Zomato-Pandas/README.md

 #### Dataset used in this project:
 It's a dataset of the orders made by zomato in metropolitan cities.
 To get the data set **[click here](https://www.kaggle.com/datasets/narsingraogoud/zomato-restaurants-dataset-for-metropolitan-areas)**

+#### Disclaimer:
+I am a beginner, who is in learning **[pandas](https://pandas.pydata.org/)**.
+So I am not a pro in data analytics.
+In this small project, it was my first time to deal with real world data.
+But soon I will become better as I am trying hard, and putting efforts consistently.